kevATin/AMRSN/cross_server_ideas.md

 * ping (average ping of connected players?)

 AltiArcade:
-* a lobby server that players can idle in while waiting for other players
+* a lobby server that players can idle and chat while waiting for other players
 * has portals to all popular servers
 * regularly broadcast the status of all connected servers in-game